-The Voice.Al Gateway uses third-party text-to-speech (TTS) engines to convert text, sent from the bot into speech, which it then plays to the user.
+The Voice.AI Gateway uses third-party text-to-speech (TTS) engines to convert text, sent from the bot into speech, which it then plays to the user.

-The Voice.Al Gateway supports the following third-party TTS services:
+The Voice.AI Gateway supports the following third-party TTS services:

 - Azure Speech Services

-- Amazon Web Services (AWS) Amazon Polly 1
+- Amazon Web Services (AWS) Amazon Polly1

 - Google Cloud Text-to-Speech

+- Nuance Text-to-Speech1

 - Almagu1

 - Yandex1

-Note: The Voice.Al Gateway interfaces with the TTS engine, using the Customer's account of the TTS provider.
+Note: The Voice.AI Gateway interfaces with the TTS engine, using the Customer's account of the TTS provider.